AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

 ---
 title: Install and configure Adobe I/O Events
-description: Learn how to install the Commerce modules needed for Adobe I/O Events and configure both Commerce and your existing Adobe App Builder project.
+description: Learn how to install the Commerce modules needed for Adobe I/O Events for Adobe Commerce and configure both Commerce and your existing Adobe App Builder project.
 ---

-# Install and configure Adobe I/O Events
+# Install and configure Adobe I/O Events for Adobe Commerce

 After you have created an [App Builder project](./project-setup.md), you must install the Commerce modules that enable integrations with Adobe I/O Events.